 Regardless of the financial health of your business, there is always the desire to save a little money where possible.
 Perhaps one of the most satisfying ways to save a little money is in the form of tax relief – either paying less in taxes or getting money back.
 There are schemes available that can help fintech companies do just this but many are missing out.
 So how do you know if your company is eligible?

-Perhaps the biggest tax relief available to businesses that are being underutilised is the Research and Development Tac Credit.
-This scheme was set up back in 2000 by the government to encourage research and development across the country by giving a substantial tax relief to qualifying project costs.
+Perhaps the biggest tax relief scheme available to businesses that is being underutilised is the research and development tax credit.
+This scheme was set up in 2000 by the UK government to encourage research and development across the country.
+The scheme provides a substantial tax relief to qualifying project costs.

 SMEs are qualified as businesses with less than 500 employees and an annual turnover of less than €100 million or a balance sheet of less than €86 million.

-Many fintech companies think their work doesn’t qualify but the very nature of the ‘tech’ side of the business means they are potentially on the list of qualifying projects.
+Many fintech companies believe their work does not qualify for R&D tax relief.
+However, by the very nature of the ‘tech’ side of the business this means they are potentially on the list of qualifying projects.
 One of the main criteria for qualifying projects is that they are in the area of either science or technology.
 This means the development of new technologies or the advancement of existing tech can both qualify under the scheme as long as they meet the other criteria.

-The project does need to be in the area that the business operates in – so a fintech company likely wouldn’t start working on a revolutionary new recipe organising software!
-But if the project is a clearly defined one with aims and processes and is in the area that the business works in, then there is a good chance that it can qualify.
+The project does need to be in the area that the business operates in.
+So a fintech company likely wouldn’t start working on a revolutionary new recipe organising software!
+However, if the project is a clearly defined one with aims and processes and is in the area that the business works in, then there is a good chance that it can qualify.
 The people working on the project also have to be qualified for the task, not simply slotted in to fill out the numbers.

-The other main question is what can companies claim for in regards to this R&D project?
-The main thing is the cost of salary for any members of staff working on the project.
+One of the main costs which a company can claim for is the cost of salary for any members of staff working on the project.
 If they work 50% of their time on the project and 50% of their time on something else, then only the half spent on the project would qualify.
 Under the same definition, you can claim for materials used in the project, power and other utilities consumed for the project and even the cost of software or hardware purchased solely for the purpose of the research project.

 On the surface, this might seem like a specialist tax relief that doesn’t really apply to a fintech company and this is why many companies are missing out.
-Yet in the year 2016-17, there were over 34,000 claims under the scheme and the payments totalled some £1.8 Billion.
+In the year 2017-18, there were over 42,075 claims under the scheme and the payments totalled some £4.3 billion.
 So how do you know if your company can qualify?